 When is the best time to transplant weed plants?

 But the need to transplant doesn’t end there.
-Many cultivators choose to transplant their plants several times into increasingly large containers over a few months to make sure that the tub is not restrictive of growth and that it is not too large, which could pose a risk of mould.
+Many cultivators choose to transplant their plants several times into increasingly large containers over a few months to make sure that the tub is not restrictive of growth and that it is not too large, which could pose a risk of mold.

 If you are growing your plants under bright lights, or frequent, intense sun, you may need to do this regularly, as growth then takes place at a much faster rate.